Table of Contents

 At this point, the virus has already reached the dog's brain and potentially affected the dog's spinal cord.
 This is when your pet will go through the aggression peak.

 Furiousness.
 The dog will seem mad at times.
-They will bark at anything which passes by, and attack other animals, people and objects.
-At this stage, a dog can also attack their owner as if they do not recognize them anymore.
+They will bark at anything which passes by and attack other animals, people, and objects.

 Dilated Pupils.
 If you look into a rabid dog's eyes, you will notice how their pupils are significantly dilated as if they saw something scary.

 Seizures.
-In the advanced rabies stage your dog's muscles will become affected.
+In the advanced rabies stage, your dog's muscles will become affected.
 You will see the dog trembling and shaking heavily.
 Ultimately, the affected dog can have one or several seizures.

-They will attack everything and anything since all the innate and learned fear will disappear due to brain being cloudy from the virus.
+They will attack everything and anything since all the innate and learned fear will disappear due to the brain being cloudy from the virus.

 3. The Final Stage Symptoms

 This last stage of rabies signs in dogs will include the paralysis phase.
-The paralysis can start as partial and after a few days turn into complete paralysis, coma, and death.
+The paralysis can start as partial and, after a few days, turn into complete paralysis, coma, and death.

 Salivating.
 This is a common sign of a dog having rabies.
-Once the virus enters saliva glands, it causes excessive drooling and salivating which looks like foam.
+Once the virus enters saliva glands, it causes excessive drooling and drooling, which looks like foam.

 Paralysis.
 The paralysis will affect the dog's mouth, throat, and muscles.
-The dog's body will start to tremble and they can lose control over their legs and ability to walk.
+The dog's body will start to tremble, and they can lose control over their legs and ability to walk.

-After the first signs of rabies in dogs appear, the animal will pass through the active stage of a virus within around 7 days as every phase is likely to last for approx. 2-3 days.
+After the first signs of rabies in dogs appear, the animal will pass through the active stage of a virus within around seven days as every phase is likely to last for approx. 2-3 days.

 How to Prevent Rabies in Dogs?

 The most effective way to prevent rabies in dogs is vaccination (20).
-Dogs that are vaccinated have a very good chance of going through rabies unscathed.
+Dogs that are vaccinated have a perfect chance of going through rabies unscathed.

-To minimize the risks, keep your pet away from stray dogs and wild animals (raccoons, foxes, bats) as they have the greatest chance of being the carriers of rabies.
+To minimize the risks, keep your pet away from stray dogs and wild animals (raccoons, foxes, bats), as they have the most excellent chance of being the carriers of rabies.

 If more people are aware of its seriousness, it is more likely that they will report suspicious cases and vaccinate their dogs.

 If you see a dog or another animal on your street with symptoms of rabies, report it to the animal shelter or animal control center.

 If you suspect that your dog has rabies, it is crucial to call your vet immediately.
-The dog will receive a rabies booster shot and will be under observation for one to two months.
+The dog will receive a rabies booster shot and be under observation for one to two months.

 If you can, avoid touching the dog, and if you have to, wear thick protective gloves.
-If your dog is salivating, do not come close to their mouth.
+If your dog is drooling, do not come close to their mouth.

 To prevent rabies in your dog, always vaccinate them.
-It is also advisable to keep your pet away from wild and stray animals, and raise awareness about the dangers of rabies.
+It is also advisable to keep your pet away from wild and stray animals and raise awareness about the dangers of rabies.